JimGrange/website/content/project/clinical_applications.md

 +++

+Much of our work has focussed on basic questions on cognitive psychology.
+More recently, we have shifted our attention to some more applied questions.
+It is our aim to increase our focus on this line of research.
+We aim to utilise the findings from our basic research programme to probe cognition in clinical and ageing populations.

 ## Representative Publications

 * **Grange, J.A.**, & Becker, R. (2018).
 The effect of aging on response congruency in task switching. *Journals of Gerentology Series B: Psychological Sciences & Social Sciences*, in press. [(Link)](https://www.jimgrange.org/publication/Grange-congruency_meta/)